 WF on NR-U contiguous ULCA MPR

+WF scope: The proposed MPR table does not cover the cases when both uplink component carriers (CC) are configured and one of the CC has no sub-band configured.
+Examples of UL-CA CC configurations that are out of scope of this WF: 80+80 1111-0000, 80+60 1111-000 etc…

 WF agreement: Adopt the following text for NR-U contiguous ULCA MPR core requirements in sub-clause “6.2F.2A UE maximum output power reduction for CA”.

 <start of change>